xgi-org/xgi/docs/source/xgi-data.rst

    import xgi
    H = xgi.load_xgi_data("<dataset_name>")

 XGI-DATA uses an HTTP request to load the hypergraph dataset.
-See the `Reference <api/readwrite/xgi.readwrite.xgi_data.html>`_ for a complete description of the function.
+See the `:code:`load_xgi_data` documentation  <api/readwrite/xgi.readwrite.xgi_data.html>`_ for a complete description of the function.

 The directed hypergraph datasets from the Biochemical, Genetic and Genomic (BIGG) database can also be loaded with: